edstell/cards/README.md

 # card
-A package representing the 'standard' 52-card deck of French suited playing cards.
+A package representing the 'standard' 52-card deck of French-suited playing cards.